Abatement

 Forced heirship is a legal rule in civil law countries that requires you to leave a minimum portion of your estate—typically 50-75%—to your children, regardless of your wishes.

-Foreign [assets](/glossary/assets) are property, money, investments, or possessions located outside the UK that form part of your estate, including overseas property, foreign bank accounts, and international investments.
+Foreign assets are property, money, investments, or possessions located outside the UK that form part of your estate.

 The Forfeiture Rule prevents anyone who unlawfully kills another person from inheriting from their victim's estate or receiving any financial benefit arising from the death.